 This course is an introduction to the study of biostatistics.
 We cover types of data, their summarization, exploration and explanation.
 Also, we look at concepts of probability and their role in explaining uncertainty.
 We end with coverage of inference applied to means, proportions, regression coefficients and contingency tables.
 Throughout the course, the software program Stata will be used.

-Introduction to Statistical Computing (BIOSTAT 212).
+Introduction to Statistical Computing (BIOSTAT 212) or equivalent experience with STATA is strongly recommended.
 Exceptions may be made with the consent of the Course Director, space permitting.

 I. Elaine Allen, PhD

 Rebecca Kim, MD, MS

 Haifeng Luo, MS

 Content: Course faculty are available to address questions on course content.

 Tuesdays: 10:30 AM to 12:30 PM, Begining October 1.
 Note: First session will occur on Thursday, October 1

 Content: Course faculty are available to address questions on course assignments